 ARK (an acronym for "Active, Research and Knowledge") specializes in thematic investing in disruptive innovation with a fresh take on fundamental analysis.
 Thematic investing is based on broader, macroeconomic topics (i.e., themes) rather than benchmarks, and seeks to capture long-term growth independent of sectors, geographic boundaries, and market-caps.
-Specifically, ARK invests in themes that participate in disruptive innovation across several sectors.
+Specifically, ARK invests in themes that participate in disruptive innovation across sectors.
 ARK defines "disruptive innovation" as the introduction of a technologically enabled new product or service that ARK expects to change an industry landscape.
-It typically involves declining cost structures, increased productivity and increased unit growth.
+It typically involves declining cost structures and increased productivity and unit growth.
 Despite its potential, ARK believes the full magnitude of disruptive innovation and the investment opportunities it creates are often unrecognized or misunderstood by traditional investors.

 ARK's goal is to invest at the pace of innovation based on the belief that technologically enabled change is occurring at an accelerated rate, challenging benchmarks and index-based products to adjust to this rapid pace of change.
 ARK's differentiated investment strategy is to find and invest in the companies that are poised to transform the global economy.
-ARK seeks to bring balance back to portfolios that have become increasingly benchmark-sensitive.